 Pump plunger packing is critical to assuring adequate downstream pressure of your system.
-Triangle Pump is proud to supply 838 style packing for general service applications.
+Triangle Pump Components is proud to supply 838 style packing for general service applications.
 We offer die-formed and spring-loaded packing for extreme or high temperature conditions, made from the highest grade braided PTFE, Kevlar®, and graphite.

 To ensure the safe, proper installation of your pump packing, follow these steps:

 - Before beginning the installation, familiarize yourself with all federal and state safety and environmental regulations.

 - As a safety precaution, make sure that the pump’s power source is completely turned off, locked out, and tagged before starting.